BCSC 240: Syllabus

 Credit Hour Policy

 This course follows the College credit hour policy for four-credit courses.
-This course meets three times weekly for three academic hours per week.
+This course meets three times weekly (three lectures at 50 minutes each) for three academic hours per week.
 The course also includes a recitation for one academic hour per week.

 Personnel